rurban/libu8ident/doc/c23-proposal.md

 as they appeared in browsers and email.
 Also names in C object files: linkers, .def files, ffi's.

-Implementing TR39 mixed script detection per document (C++ Header and Source file) forbids insecure mixes of Greek with Cyrillic, dangerous Arabic RTL bidi attacks and most confusables.
+Implementing TR39 mixed script detection per document (C Header and Source file) forbids insecure mixes of Greek with Cyrillic, dangerous Arabic RTL bidi attacks and most confusables.
 You can still write in your language, but then only in commonly written languages, and not